meeber/style-type-thing/README.md

 ## Indent

-If JavaScript taught me anything in life, it's that the 2 character indent is beautiful.
-I say "character" instead of "space" because I'm of the opinion that operators such as `: `, `+ `, `&&`, and `||` should serve as the indent when applicable.
+I'll always cherish the time I spent in callback hell, for it taught me the beauty of the 2 character indent.
+I say "character" instead of "space" because I'm of the opinion that operators such as `:`, `+`, `&&`, and `||` should serve as the indent in some situations.
+I'm also of the opinion that one must always resist the temptation to add a bunch of extra spaces to the start of each line in order to achieve some kind of cute alignment.

-One of my most recent self-imposed rules is: No trying to be cute by adding extra spaces to line stuff up.

 Valid formats: